khangtranduc/khangtranduc.github.io/src/@posts/coding-11.md

 ## Kattis – quickbrownfox
 Direct Addressing Table (DAT) problem, which essentially means hashing problem but the hash function is the *identity*.
 Not too bad, got to use bitmasks again.

+`LSOne` is an operation that gets the value of the least significant bit of `S`.

 Ran into a hitch because implemented `LSOne` wrongly.
 The correct function is:
 ```cpp
 T = (S & -S)